2026 Legislative Priorities

 Thank you, sponsors: Representatives Thai, Ormsby, Salahuddin, Parshley, Taylor, Hill, Doglio, Pollet, Nance, Callan, Fosse

-Status: House Health Care & Wellness.
+Status: No action was taken on this legislation prior to a key cut-off so it’s “dead.”
 This legislation requires health plans to provide coverage for the diagnosis and treatment of the chronic disease of obesity.
 While its companion bill, SB 5353 received a hearing in 2025, this legislation did not.

 Position: Support